Five Old Testament books you should get to know betterWritten by Subby Szterszky

 Do not urge me to leave you or to return from following you.
 For where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God.
 Where you die I will die, and there will I be buried.
-May the Lord do so to me and more also if anything but death parts me from you.
-(Ruth 1:16-17)
+May the Lord do so to me and more also if anything but death parts me from you (Ruth 1:16-17).

 Ruth’s faith empowers her to care for her bitter mother-in-law, even in the direst of circumstances.
 It leads to her marrying Boaz and becoming an ancestor of King David, and eventually of Jesus the Messiah.
 In the end, the other women in the story characterize her as being better to Naomi than seven sons.

 The book of Ruth is often described as a pastoral romance, no less true for being beautiful and dramatic.
 Its dominant theme is kindness – of Ruth to Naomi, of Boaz to Ruth, of God to all of them.
 Still, it posed a problem for some Jewish scholars by presenting an immigrant Moabite woman as an ancestor of David and the Christ.
-And yet for all that, it offers a concrete portrayal of God’s heart toward widows and foreigners, and of His adopting, redeeming love that can’t help but overflow to others.
+And yet for all that, it offers a concrete portrayal of God’s heart toward widows and foreigners, and of his adopting, redeeming love that can’t help but overflow to others.

 Song of Songs

-The Song of Songs is read during Pesach, or the Passover, recalling the Exodus from Egypt and the relationship between God and His people.
+The Song of Songs is read during Pesach, or the Passover, recalling the Exodus from Egypt and the relationship between God and his people.

 If there’s one book of the Bible that gives fits to commentators, whether Jewish or Christian, it’s the Song of Songs.
 The book is notable for never mentioning God, as well as for its zesty language about sexual desire between young King Solomon and his new bride.
-Older writers tend to reduce it to a symbol for the relationship between God and His people, or between Christ and His church, while glossing over all the suggestive metaphors.
+Older writers tend to reduce it to a symbol for the relationship between God and his people, or between Christ and his church, while glossing over all the suggestive metaphors.
 One can almost feel the pages of their commentaries blushing.

 Such an approach, however, does little justice to the evocative poetic imagery of the Song, with its gardens and fruits and spices, and its longings in the middle of the night.
-The poetry must be allowed to sing in its own voice, as a ringing endorsement of sexuality as a beautiful gift from God.
+The poetry must be allowed to sing with its own voice, as a ringing endorsement of sexuality as a beautiful gift from God.

 At the same time, it’s not a carte blanche for sexual expression without boundaries.
 The context is limited to the relationship between the bride and the groom.
 This is underscored three times by the bride’s warning to her unmarried friends:

-I adjure you, O daughters of Jerusalem, that you not stir up or awaken love until it pleases.
-(Song of Songs 8:4; cf. 2:7; 3:5)
+I adjure you, O daughters of Jerusalem, that you not stir up or awaken love until it pleases (Song of Songs 8:4; cf. 2:7; 3:5).

-To be sure, the Song of Songs is also a metaphor for the love between God and His people, between Christ and His church.
+To be sure, the Song of Songs is also a metaphor for the love between God and his people, between Christ and his church.
 But this isn’t a cool, prosaic, almost platonic relationship, the way some people of faith have pictured it.
 According to the Song, it’s a bond marked by the highest possible levels of intimacy, passion and delight.

 Ecclesiastes is read during Sukkot, the Feast of Tabernacles, symbolizing the ephemeral and transitory nature of life on Earth.